MidLevel/MLAPI.Relay-Documentation/README.md

 ## Introduction
 The documentation and the relay itself is currently WIP.
 This is subject to change.

+The MLAPI.Relay is a relay designed for the UNET Transport to relay traffic between peers that are hidden behind a NAT.
+Relaying traffic can be expensive but will allow you to communicate no matter what NAT type the host is behind.
+The MLAPI.Relay works just like the NetworkTransport.
+To use the relay simply replace the NetworkTransport with the RelayTransport where the following methods are used:
+* Connect
+* AddHost
+* AddHostWithSimulator
+* AddWebsocketHost
+* Disconnect
+* Send
+* QueueMessageForSending
+* SendQueuedMessages
+* Receive

+## Special setup
+The MLAPI.Relay REQUIRES there to be at least ONE reliable channel type.
+If it is plain reliable or has sequencing or fragmenting support does not matter.

 ## Configuration
 The relay has a config file called config.json.
 The config contains 3 parts